Emily Ratajkowski Leaves Little To The Imagination In Plunging Bodysuit On Instagram

 “HOTTEST WOMAN ALIVE,” one follower wrote, while another said she is a “breathtakingly beautiful woman.”

-The I Feel Pretty actress’s latest post comes after a slew of photos shared to her Instagram account to promote an exciting expansion of her clothing line Inamorata.
+The I Feel Pretty actress’s latest post comes after a slew of photos shared to her Instagram account promoted an exciting expansion of her clothing line Inamorata.
 While the brand previously only sold swimwear, Emily introduced its newest BODY category earlier this month.

-In a previous Instagram post, Emily described the collection as “so much more than lingerie,” and while it does include a few sexy lace intimates, it also consists of comfy and cute loungewear pieces that range from minidresses to shorts and skirts.
+In a previous Instagram post, Emily described the collection as “so much more than lingerie.”
+While it does include a few sexy lace intimates, it also consists of comfy and cute loungewear pieces that range from minidresses to shorts and skirts.